 The Make-A-Wish Greater Bay Area worked together with the city of San Francisco to grant one child’s wish.
 The young boy Miles was fighting leukemia, and his wish was to become Batman.
 The foundation made his wish come true in an impressive way, which was captured in a short documentary film.

 Here is a promotional image for the Batkid documentary, made by Make-A-Wish Greater Bay Area.

 In addition to the documentary, the foundation had an entire digital marketing campaign involving several channels, including social media.
 This multi-channel approach helped them get the word out about the cause while sharing this one child’s once-in-a-lifetime experience.

 Make-A-Wish enabled people to visualize the ways in which the organization helps people by showing one child’s story and experience.
 As you can imagine, the campaign was also an emotional one.
+And this is such a great content marketing effort.
 By connecting with people on an emotional level, the non-profit organization was able to get people’s attention and inspire action.

-So what can you learn from Make-A-Wish and Batkid?
+So what can you and your marketing team learn from Make-A-Wish and Batkid?
 If you work to support local causes, why not get your customers involved?
-You can use social media, email marketing, and other types of content marketing to get the word out about your favorite local charity or organization.
-Not only does this help you provide more support for the worthy cause, but in the process, you can connect with leads and customers who care about the community and support the same causes your business cares about.
+You can use social media, blogging, email marketing, and other types of content marketing to get the word out about your favorite local charity or organization.
+Not only does this help you spread brand awareness and provide more support for the worthy cause, but in the process, you can connect with leads and customers who care about the community.
+Thus, allowing them to support the same causes your business cares about.